Didsbury-Diddlers-Co-Est-2006/ENEL300_RC_CAR/BluetoothFirmware/R&D/README.txt

     f_BAUD = Desired baud rate (9600)

-    BAUD is the USART.BAUD register value.
-And rounded down towards zero.
+    BAUD is the USART.BAUD register value and rounded down towards zero.

     64 is an arbitrary constant that is used to scale the baud rate.